RubelShahriar/RubelShahriar/README.md

 - 👋 Hi, I’m @RubelShahriar
 - 👀 I’m interested in programming and long term coding
 - 🌱 I’m currently learning node js and express js
-- 💞️ I’m looking to collaborate on coding problems and project related work
+- 💞️ I feel good to discuss about coding problems with peoples who codes
 - 📫 How to reach me: mr.rubelshahriar@gmail.com

 ### Tools and Technologies i use